Cabot Lyford: Early life and career

 Lyford was born in 1925 in Sayre, Pennsylvania, to Frederic Eugene and Eleanor (née Cabot) Lyford.
-He was raised in the nearby village of Waverly, New York before moving with his parents to Upper Darby, Pennsylvania, and then Scarsdale, New York.
+He was raised in the nearby village of Waverly, New York before moving with his parents to Upper Darby Township, Pennsylvania, and then Scarsdale, New York.
 He graduated from Scarsdale High School in 1942.
 He enrolled in Cornell University for architecture after high school, but left early to enlist in the United States military during World War II.
 He served in combat as a rifleman, runner and scout, with the 96th Infantry Division during the Battle of Leyte in the Philippines.
 He was transferred to the Army Signal Corps in early 1945 and stationed in Cebu City for the remainder of World War II.

 He re-enrolled at Cornell University in January 1946 with the aid of the G.I.
 Bill, switched majors, and received a Master of Fine Arts in 1950.
 Prior to graduating from Cornell, Lyford completed the Skowhegan School of Painting and Sculpture summer artists residency in 1947, which marked his first serious artistic endeavour.
 Lyford relocated to New York City after graduating from Cornell, where he wrote, directed and produced television commercials for NBC and J. Walter Thompson, an advertising agency.
 He married his wife, Joan Richmond, in 1957.
 They relocated to Cambridge, Massachusetts, in 1957, where Lyford was hired to create educational television programming at WGBH-TV, Boston's PBS affiliate.
 He also helped to launch WENH-TV in Durham, New Hampshire (now New Hampshire Public Television).